percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.5.0.md

 ## Release highlights

-This release contains a number of fixes and improvements made within the maintenance mode that Operator 1.x is in.
+This release contains a number of fixes and improvements made within the maintenance mode that the Operator 1.x is in.

 The Operator 1.x goes end-of-life in July, 2024, so we strongly recommend to use [Percona Operator for PostgreSQL 2.x](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html) instead.
 The Operator version 2 has newer PostgreSQL versions, new features and improvements, which will not find their way to the Operator 1.x version.

 ## Improvements

-* {{ k8spgjira(340) }}: To continuously improve the operator we capture anonymous telemetry and usage data.
+* {{ k8spgjira(340) }}: To continuously improve the Operator we capture anonymous telemetry and usage data.
 In this release we add [more data points](../telemetry.md) to it

 ## Bugs Fixed